ERON23/SHome/README.md

 Monitor security events within your home
 1. Open the app
 2. Tap the ‘My Home’ icon on the home screen
-3. View security camera video feed
+3. View security camera video feed // not implemented
 * Tap the ‘Cameras’ icon
 * Observe the video feed
 4. Lock or Unlock a door